How to Build a Sales Prospecting Plan That Fills Your Pipeline

 Prospecting checklists like BANT (Budget, Authority, Need, Timeline) and MEDICC (Metrics, Economic Buyer, Decision Criteria, Decision Process, Identify Pain, Champion) are vital tools for sales teams.

-5. Create sales scripts and messaging
+5. Prepare your sales scripts and messaging

 6. Implement a sales prospecting tool